 Do the Microsoft Surface Headphones 2 have a good microphone?

 No one likes being interrupted when they’re listening to music but sometimes it can’t be helped.
 Thankfully, the Surface Headphones 2 do have a microphone built in so you can answer phone calls and speak on conference calls.
 I used these on multiple phone calls and I never experienced any dropouts or stutters with my voice at all which was nice.
+The reason you should get this headset for conference calls isn’t necessarily the raw microphone quality, but the integrated mic mute switch on the right headphone.

-Surface Headphones 2 microphone demo:
+Microsoft Surface Headphones 2 microphone demo:

 How strong is the active noise cancelling?